Sneakers (2002 video game): Development and release

 Sneakers, initially released in Japan as Nezmix, was developed by Japanese studio Media Vision, who had previously released titles under the Wild Arms and Crime Crackers series of video games.
 The developers originally conceived the game to depict a cartoon or picture book theme, but pursued experimentation with a realistic visual style after attending a demonstration of 'fur shading' techniques at SIGGRAPH, and intended to showcase the graphical capabilities of the Xbox.
-Nezmix was announced at the Tokyo Game Show in October 2001 in anticipation of the Japanese launch of the Xbox.
+Nezmix was announced at the Tokyo Game Show in partnership with Microsoft's Japanese division in October 2001 in anticipation of the Japanese launch of the Xbox.

 The game was published by Microsoft Game Studios as a launch title for the console, at the time being one of two releases exclusive to Japan alongside Nobunaga's Ambition: Chronicles of Turbulent Times.
 Upon its initial release in Japan, Nezmix performed poorly, selling over 8,000 units at launch.
 Critics noted that the commercial failure of the game was reflective of the poor performance of the launch of the Xbox in Japan.
 Describing the launch as a "disappointment", Game Developer Magazine noted that "none of the games designed specifically for Japanese gamers, such as Sneakers, have made a big impact.
 Edge attributed the dismal launch to the decision by Microsoft to select Sneakers as a launch title over the more successful Halo: Combat Evolved, citing the game's failure as due to its "lacklustre animation" and departure from the kawaii design preferred by Japanese audiences.

 Microsoft Game Studios announced that Nezmix would be released as Sneakers in North America, and showcased the game at E3 in May 2002.
 Pre-release reception of the game was mixed.
 IGN described the game's demo as "wretchedly boring" and "animated poorly", writing the game "doesn't even attempt to flex the Xbox muscle."
 In a more positive preview, GameSpot praised the title as a "nice-looking game" due to its fur rendering system and "exquisite" environmental textures, although hoped future development would "transcend the limitations placed on it by the lack of wholly free movement".
 Sneakers was released in North America as an exclusive distribution deal with Toys R Us stores, with the method of distribution viewed as an ominous portent of the game's quality.
 Xbox Magazine described the game as a "risky release" and noted that "the fact Microsoft was cautious about releasing this over here warrants some concern."
 Similarly, Electronic Gaming Monthly remarked "if you were Microsoft, would you release a game you thought was any good to one chain of stores?
 Didn't think so."